Audience Targeting in Feature Flags

 📘

 • The AND operator is used when adding conditions to a rule.
-Since multiple conditions must be satisfied to be included in the target, the more AND operator is used, the narrower the target's scope.
+Since multiple conditions must be satisfied for a user to be included in the target, the more AND operators are used, the narrower the target's scope.

 • The OR operator is used when adding a rule.
-The more you use the OR operator, the wider the target, because if only one of the rules is satisfied, it is included in the target.
+The more OR operators you use, the wider the target, because if only one of the rules is satisfied, the user is included in the target.

 No target rules set (All Users)

-If you don't set a target, i.e. no rules specified, then all users, except those who are individually targeted, will be a part of the allocated traffic.
+If you don't set a target (i.e., no rules are specified), all users, except those who are individually targeted, will be included in the traffic allocation.

 Drag the button or type in percentage to allocate traffic.

-Click on Save button on the top right corner to apply changes.
+Click the Save button on the top right corner to apply changes.

 Setting up targeting rules on the dashboard